orangeduck/Cello-Website/pages/learn-quickstart.md

 ## Overview

-Cello is a library that adds a runtime layer on top of standard C. This runtime layer is then used to extend the C language in ways otherwise only possible by changing the compiler.

-The users declare runtime type variables linked to normal compile time types which contain certain bits of information used to perform the various new actions required.
+Cello adds a runtime layer on top of C. This is used to extend the C language in ways otherwise only possible by changing the compiler.
+Users declare runtime type variables linked to normal compile time types which contain information used to perform the new actions required.

-Pointers in Cello are tagged with this extra information, stored in the memory just before the actual data which is pointed to.
-This means they are fully compatible with standard C pointers and can interoperate pretty seamlessly.
+Pointers in Cello are tagged with this extra information.
+It is stored in the memory just before the actual data which is pointed to.
+This means they are fully compatible with standard C pointers and can interoperate seamlessly.

 The type information is mostly just a list of instances of _type classes_ or _interfaces_.
 These prove to be an extremely powerful concept in Cello and are